mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ```math
     E_\Phi-E_0=\frac{v}{R}\Delta_\Phi
 ```
 where $E_0$ is the ground state energy, $R$ is the radius of the sphere, and $v$ is the speed of light that is dependent on the microscopic model and is the same for different states.
 With this property, one can calculate the scaling dimensions simply by obtaining the energy spectrum of the quantum Hamiltonian without doing complicated finite size scalings, and one can obtain the OPE coefficients simply from the inner product of a local operator.
-This process will be described in detail below.

 Although the quantum Hamiltonians on a sphere enjoy the full rotation symmetry and the property of state-operator correspondence, it is difficult to put a lattice on the sphere due to the curvature (in particular the non-zero Euler characteristic), especially to recover an $\mathrm{SO}(3)$-symmetric theomodynamic limit.
 An alternative way we take is to fuzzify the sphere.
 We consider charged free particles moving on a sphere with a magnetic monopole with a flux $4\pi s$ ($s\in\mathbb{Z}/2$) placed at its centre.
 The monopole exerts a uniform magnetic field on the sphere, which modifies the single particle Hamiltonian and the single particle eigenstates.
 Now the single particle eigenstates form highly degenerate spherical Landau levels.
 The lowest Landau level has a degeneracy $(2s+1)$.
 By setting the single particle gap to be the leading energy scale, adding interactions, and projecting onto the lowest Landau level, we obtain a finite Hilbert space.
 For the sake of numerical simulation, the system is analoguous to a length-$(2s+1)$ spin chain with long range interaction, where different Landau level orbitals behave like the lattice sites.
 The difference is that the $(2s+1)$ orbital forms a spin-$s$ representation of the $\mathrm{SO}(3)$ rotation group, and in this way the continuous rotation symmetry is preserved.
 The word « fuzzy » means the non-commutativity, in our case, due to the presence of magnetic field.
 The non-commutativity provides a natural length scale which serves as a UV regulator of the quantum field theory.
 The radius of the sphere scales as $R\sim\sqrt s$.
 The thermodynic limit can be taken as $s\to\infty$, and we then recover a regular sphere without non-commutativity.